makerdao/community/governance/parameter-docs/system-surplus-buffer.md

 Increasing the System Surplus Buffer allows the Maker Protocol to accrue a larger reserve of DAI before burning MKR.
 This larger reserve provides greater security for the protocol in the event of bad debt.

 However, while the buffer is not full FLAP auctions do not take place, and MKR is not burned.
-This means that Maker Governance are not get directly rewarded for their efforts during this time.
+This means that Maker Governance is not getting directly rewarded for their efforts during this time.

 Additionally, DAI in the System Surplus Buffer is not circulating in the market.
 This means that holding large amounts of DAI in the System Surplus Buffer will increase upwards pressure on the DAI peg.

-Maintaining too low of a System Surpus Buffer on the other hand means that FLOP auctions are more likely to take place in the event of bad debt.
+Maintaining too low of a System Surplus Buffer on the other hand means that FLOP auctions are more likely to take place in the event of bad debt.
 This makes it more likely that the supply of MKR will increase and dilute the value of current MKR Holders.

 ## Changes
-There is currently no process or system in place for automatically adjusting the System Surpus Buffer parameter.
+There is currently no process or system in place for automatically adjusting the System Surplus Buffer parameter.
 An executive vote is required to modify the parameter.
-Changes to the System Surpus Buffer are subject to the GSM Pause Delay.
+Changes to the System Surplus Buffer are subject to the GSM Pause Delay.

 **Why increase this parameter?**

 The primary reason for increasing the System Surplus Buffer is if it is judged that more surplus is needed to minimize the risk of MKR minting in the case of a market event leading to bad debt.
-In general the larger the total DAI debt, the larger the System Surplus Buffer should be in order to balance the risk from volatile collateral.
+In general, the larger the total DAI debt, the larger the System Surplus Buffer should be in order to balance the risk from volatile collateral.

 Another reason to increase the System Surplus Buffer is if for whatever reason it is beneficial to prevent the burning of MKR for a certain time.